Everything you need to know about iPhone X

 Animoji

-Have you been feeling a hole in your heart because you can't send an animated anda emoji with your voice and facial gestures?
+Have you been feeling a hole in your heart because you can't send an animated panda emoji with your voice and facial gestures?
 Us neither, but soon you'll be able to anyway with the new animoji feature on iPhone X.

 Longer battery life